 Great Oaks Center: The state developmental center which served persons with developmental disability in the Southern Maryland Region, closed in 1996.

-Group Home: Residence owned, leased, or operated by a licensee that provides residential services for individuals who, because of a developmental disability, require specialized living arrangements; admits at least 4, but not more than 8 individuals; and provides 10 or more hours of supervision per unit, per week.
+Group Home: Residence owned, leased, or operated by a licensee that provides residential services for individuals who, because of a developmental disability, require specialized living arrangements; admits at least 4, but not more than 5 residents; and provides 10 or more hours of supervision per unit, per week.

 Guardianship: Assignment of a person's civil rights to a representative of the Court.